 Keep that momentum going!
-Don’t drop the ball once your campaign has finished.
+Don’t drop the ball once your campaign has finished – take those Christmas business promotion ideas and really get the most out of them.
 That blurry period between Christmas, New Year and returning to work is a time to recharge your marketing.

 If you’re planning discounts and giveaways during the run-up to Christmas, why not add another incentive by offering a competitive prize draw to be done after Christmas?
 This gives you a reason to reach out to entrants after all the hustle and bustle, remaining at the forefront of their minds.